 On the other hand, investors with a long time horizon may have a higher tolerance for risk, so they may choose to hold more stocks (or stock ETFs) than bonds (or bond ETFs) in their portfolio.
 The rationale is that investors with a longer time horizon have more time to weather the stock market’s fluctuations in hopes of earning higher returns over the long term.

 There are different tax regulations and rates for different types of investment income.
 Please consult IRS Publication 550 or a tax adviser for more information on which rules may apply to you.

 Each year, your investment firm or account custodian will send you relevant tax information on your holdings to help you file your taxes.

-Portfolio recommendations from Marcus Invest are based on your time horizon, risk tolerance, and selected investment strategy.
+Portfolio recommendations from Marcus Invest are based on your time horizon, risk tolerance, and selected portfolio theme.
 We monitor your portfolio daily and rebalance your account periodically to keep it aligned with your target allocation.

 In connection with the recommendation of an investment portfolio and the rebalancing of your account, we act as an investment adviser and are registered with the Securities and Exchange Commission (SEC).

 For more information, see the Goldman Sachs & Co.
 LLC Marcus Invest Form ADV Part 2 Brochure and Brochure Supplements, which we filed with the SEC detailing our services.